eMapR/TimeSync-Plus/README.md

 ## Step 1: Make a shapefile

-Make a point or polygon shapefile.
-Either generate your own or use the [LT-ChangeDB](http:example.com) process.
+Make a point or polygon shapefile of disturbance areas.
+You will need to add a uniq id field to your shapefile called "uniqID" where each feature has a uniq ID.
+You can either generate your own shapefiles or use the [LT-ChangeDB](http:example.com) process to make distubance polygons for you.
+This shapefile will need to zipped in order to upload it to GEE.

-Needs to have a unique ID field called "uniqID" - needs to be noted and entered into following Earth Engine script
+Needs to have a unique ID field called "uniqID" - needs to be noted and entered into following Earth Engine script - noted ahead.

 ## Step 2: Upload the shapefile to Google Earth Engine

 1. Get an EE account
-2. Upload shapefile Asset as table
+2. Upload zipped shapefile asset to GEE

 ## Step 3: Run Google Earth Engine Script to generate data
 Once you have made it to the [Google Earth Engine IDE](https://code.earthengine.google.com/) Follow the steps below to edit and run the scripts.
 All the JavaScripts can be found in the GEE_JS directory here on Github.